Azure/kubernetes-hackfest/labs/build-application/README.md

-# Lab: Build Application Components
+# Lab: Build Application Components and Prerequisites

 In this lab we will build Docker containers for each of the application components and setup the back-end database.